python/cpython/Doc/reference/expressions.rst

 The primary must evaluate to an object of a type that supports attribute references, which most objects do.
-This object is then asked to produce the attribute whose name is the identifier (which can be customized by overriding the :meth:`__getattr__` method).
+This object is then asked to produce the attribute whose name is the identifier.
+This production can be customized by overriding the :meth:`__getattr__` method).
 If this attribute is not available, the exception :exc:`AttributeError` is raised.
 Otherwise, the type and value of the object produced is determined by the object.
 Multiple evaluations of the same attribute reference may yield different objects.

 .. _subscriptions: